CaiLiLab/MuRaL/DEVELOPER.md

 data loading.
 For '--cpu-per-trial 1' and without HD5, the speed of loading data is faster than default dataloader.
 Default: False.

+`--poisson_calib`:
+    Enable Poisson-based calibration.

+    For indel models:
+        - Calibration is automatically enabled unless explicitly disabled.

+    For SNV models:
+        - Calibration is disabled by default.
+        - Use this flag to enable it.

+    Default: False

 # mural_indel/mural_snv predict

 ##  func: use h5 output distal encoding